 So there you have it: DIY Kamado Grill Table.
 Aren’t those Outdoor Accents gorgeous?
 They can be used structurally, but in this case, I’m using them decoratively because they’re that pretty.
 They’re like the jewelry for my table because let’s be honest, we can all use a little bling in our lives, amiright?

-Don’t forget to download the building plans so you can build your own Kamado Grill Table!
+Don’t forget to download the building plans above so you can build your own Kamado Grill Table!
 Thanks for reading, friends!
 Happy grilling!

 Be sure to PIN IT for later!